VincentFisher/postnl-api-php/docs/quickstart.rst

 Requesting timeframes, locations and the delivery date
 ------------------------------------------------------

-You can the timeframes, locations and delivery date at once to quickly retrieve all the available delivery options.
+You can request the timeframes, locations and delivery date at once to quickly retrieve all the available delivery options.
 Here's how it is done:

 .. code-block:: php